hako/googol-glados-simulator/README.md

 + add support for Windows browsers
 + add support for Linux browsers

+*Apparently the current state of the simulator only works (perfectly) on Mac OS X :S

 + Sound fixes.

 + Open for any requests